mrsonne/hubit/README.md

 ## Motivation
 Many work places have a rich ecosystem of stand-alone tools.
 These tools may be developped/maintained by different teams using different programming laguages and using different input/output dat models and serialize data in various ways.
 Neverthetheless, the tools often depend on results provided the other tools leading to complicated and errorprone (manual) workflows.

 By defining input and results data structures that are shared between your tools `hubit` allows all your Python-wrapable tools to be seamlessly executed asynchronously as a single model.
-Asynchronous multi-processor execution assures a better utilization of the available CPU resources compared to sequential execution single-processor.
+Asynchronous multi-processor execution often assures a better utilization of the available CPU resources compared to sequential execution single-processor.
+This is especially true when some time is spent in the components.
 In practice this performance improvement compensates the management overhead introduced by `hubit`.

 ## Getting started